faizallmaullana/lsp-kasir--fe/src/api-spec/transactions_api.md

 ## Overview
 The Transactions API provides endpoints to manage cashier transactions, including listing, retrieving, creating, updating, and deleting transactions, as well as their purchased items (pivot rows).

-- Totals are calculated on the server based on item price × quantity.
+- Totals are calculated on the server at purchase time based on the current item price × quantity, and the unit price is snapshotted into the pivot rows.
 - Create/Update/Delete require JWT authentication.

 ## Base URL